Understanding the UV/Optical Variability of AGNs through Quasi-Periodic Large-scale Magnetic Dynamos: Results

 The L97 model assumes that the value of $\tau_\vartheta$ is comparable to the viscous time $r^2/\nu=\alpha_0^{-1}\epsilon_0^{-2}\Omega_0^{-1}\tilde r^{5/4}$.
 In our analysis, we parameterize it as $\tau_\vartheta(r)=\Clyu\Omega_0^{-1}\tilde r^{p_\text{L97}}$, allowing it to be shorter than the viscous time.
 Furthermore, at each radius, $\vartheta$ is drawn from a uniform probability distribution in the range $[-0.02,0.02]$, yielding $\vartheta_\text{rms}\simeq0.012$.

-We consider two cases: (i) run~\texttt{L97V}, where $\Clyu=\alpha_0^{-1}\epsilon_0^{-2}$ and $p_\text{L97}=5/4$ corresponding to the original proposal of \cite{Lyubarskii1997} using the viscous time scale, and (ii) run~\texttt{L97D}, where $\Clyu=30$ and $p_\text{L97}=3/2$, which yields a variability timescale roughly comparable to that of our fiducial dynamo models.
-The time series of the accretion rate at representative radii, their PSDs, $P_{\Mdot}$, and the PSD of $F_\lambda$ at $2500\AA$ from the two runs are shown in Fig.~\ref{fig:L97_2500A}.
-According to \cite{Lyubarskii1997}, $P_{\Mdot}(f)$ scales as $f^{-1}$ at frequencies lower than $1/\tau_\vartheta$, which frequencies are indicated by the vertical dashed lines in the middle column.
-To guide the eye, a black dashed line indicating $\propto f^{-1}$ is also plotted.
-In the the right column, the fitted frequencies corresponding to the damping and the noise time scales are marked by the vertical dashed blue lines, while $1/\tau_\vartheta$ is shown in black.
-We see that the L97 model generally does not produce PSDs that exhibit clear low-frequency plateaus.
-For the \texttt{L97D} run, the fitted damping times appear too large, where $\taud\simeq 6000$ days if $\MBH=10^8\Msun$ and $\etaEdd=0.2$.
-This suggests that simply assigning the correct variability time scale at each radius is insufficient to reproduce the DRW-shaped PSD with the correct damping time.
-Two additional factors may be crucial: (i) the nature of the PSD at each radius, where the L97 model assumes a white noise spectrum while our dynamo model exhibits a peaked spectrum, and (ii) the spatial correlation of fluctuations, with the L97 model assuming no spatial correlation and our model incorporating a correlation length scale of $2\pi/\kD$.
+We consider two cases: (i) run~\texttt{L97V}, where $\Clyu=\alpha_0^{-1}\epsilon_0^{-2}$ and $p_\text{L97}=5/4$ corresponding to the original proposal of \cite{Lyubarskii1997} using the viscous time scale, and (ii) run~\texttt{L97D}, where $\Clyu=8$ and $p_\text{L97}=3/2$, which yields a variability timescale roughly comparable to that of our fiducial dynamo model.
+The PSDs of the accretion rates at the inner disk boundary are shown in Figure~\ref{fig:l97_mdot_psd}.
+According to \cite{Lyubarskii1997}, the PSD of $\Mdot$ should scale as $f^{-1}$ at frequencies lower than $1/\tau_\vartheta(r_0)=1/C_\text{L97}$, reflecting the accumulation of multiplicative fluctuations from the outer disk.
+We find that run~\texttt{L97V} agrees with the theoretical prediction well, but run~\texttt{L97D} deviates from the $f^{-1}$ scaling in the middle to high frequency range.

+The PSDs and the fitted DRW models of the specific flux at $2500\text{\AA}$ are shown in Figure~\ref{fig:L97_2500A}.
+For run~\texttt{L97V}, no clear low-frequency plateau is seen, or the simulation has not be run for long enough to display the plateau.
+For run~\texttt{L97D}, the shape of the PSD marginally recovers that of a DRW model by eye, but the fitted damping time is $\gtrsim 10^{4.8}$ days, incompatible with observations.
+The latter result suggests that simply assigning the correct variability time scale at each radius (by $C_\text{L97}$) is insufficient to reproduce the DRW time scale.
+Compared to our dynamo-based model, we suggest that two additional factors may be crucial for understanding the observations: (i) the PSD of the fluctuation at each radius, where the L97 model assumes a white noise spectrum and our model exhibits a peaked spectrum, and (ii) the spatial correlation of fluctuations, with the L97 model assuming no spatial correlation and our model incorporating a correlation length scale of $2\pi/\kD$.